Jon Arnett: College career

-During his sophomore season USC was granted a bid to the 1955 Rose Bowl despite a second-place finish in the Pacific Coast Conference, owing to UCLA being ruled ineligibile.
-The speedy Arnett acquitted himself well, finishing with 123 yards gained on just 9 carries, including a 70-yard scamper in the fourth quarter, but the Trojans fell nonetheless by a score of 20–7.
+During his sophomore season, USC was granted a bid to the 1955 Rose Bowl despite a second-place finish in the Pacific Coast Conference, owing to UCLA being ruled ineligible.
+Arnett acquitted himself well, finishing with 123 yards gained on just nine carries, including a 70-yard scamper in the fourth quarter.
+The Trojans fell by a 20–7 score nonetheless.

-Arnett was a first team All American during his 1955 junior year at USC but was limited to only half a season of eligibility in 1956 due to NCAA penalties against the Pacific Coast Conference for recruiting violations.
+Arnett was a first team All-American during his 1955 junior year at USC but was limited to only half a season of eligibility in 1956 due to NCAA penalties against the Pacific Coast Conference for recruiting violations.

 Arnett was also an All-American long jumper for the USC Trojans track and field team, finishing runner-up in the long jump at the 1954 NCAA track and field championships.